Traditional ecological knowledge about water in rural Alentejo

 Includes water, fruit and maps.

-Workshop has the value of 45 € per person with meal included.
-Duration of 1 h.
+Workshop is 55 € per person with the meal included.